Peter Hawkins: Personal life

 Hawkins was interested in jewellery, fossils, "serious" music and eating out.
-He supported Chelsea F.C.
+He supported Chelsea.
 He used his record collection to expand his vocal range, and also had a collection of Japanese sword guards and Impressionist works, including those of Pierre-Auguste Renoir, Camille Pissarro and Claude Monet, much to the delight of Gale Pedrick.
 He considered his collection as "applause" for his busy yet anonymous voice work.
 In 1977, however, he sold his collection of sword guards at Sotheby's, with the highest-selling, by Seiyoken Hagiya Katsuhira and depicting the Three Sake Tasters, fetching £4,200, an auction record.

 His wife, Rosemary Miller, whom he had married in 1956, also had an interest in collecting paintings.
-On 27 August 1959, they had a son named Silas, who was named in case he grew up to become an actor, which he did, going to follow his parents' careers and provide voiceovers on shows such as Summerton Mill.
+On 27 August 1959, they had a son named Silas, who was named in case he grew up to become an actor, which he did, going to follow his parents' careers and provide voice overs on shows such as Summerton Mill.
 Despite his busy schedule, Hawkins spent lots of time with his son, reading bedtime stories as if he was recording, which Silas thought was overwhelming.